Anselm Kiefer: Art market

-The best selling painting for the artist was The Fertile Crescent (2009), which sold for $3,997,103 at the China Guardian action house, on 3 June 2019.
-The previous record belonged to the painting To the Unknown Painter (1983), sold by $3,554,500 at Christie's New York, on 11 May 2011, to an American private collector.
-Previously, it was held by Let a Thousand Flowers Bloom (1999), who had sold by $3,549,350 at Christie's London, on 8 February 2007.
+The best-selling painting for the artist was The Fertile Crescent (2009), which sold for $3,997,103 at the China Guardian auction house, on 3 June 2019.
+The previous record belonged to the painting To the Unknown Painter (1983), sold for $3,554,500 at Christie's New York, on 11 May 2011, to an American private collector.
+Previously, it was held by Let a Thousand Flowers Bloom (1999), which had sold for $3,549,350 at Christie's London, on 8 February 2007.

 Collections

-Kiefer's works are included in numerous public collections, including the Hamburger Bahnhof, Berlin; the Museum of Modern Art and the Solomon R. Guggenheim Museum, New York; Detroit Institute of Arts, Detroit; the Tate Modern, London; the San Francisco Museum of Modern Art; the Art Gallery of Ontario, Toronto; the North Carolina Museum of Art, Raleigh; the High Museum of Art, Atlanta; the Albright-Knox Art Gallery, Buffalo; the Philadelphia Museum of Art; the National Gallery of Australia, Canberra; the Tel Aviv Museum of Art; and the Albertina, Vienna.
+Kiefer's works are included in numerous public collections, including the Hamburger Bahnhof, Berlin; the Museum of Modern Art and the Solomon R. Guggenheim Museum, New York; Detroit Institute of Arts, Detroit; the Tate Modern, London; the San Francisco Museum of Modern Art; the Art Gallery of Ontario, Toronto; the North Carolina Museum of Art, Raleigh; the High Museum of Art, Atlanta; the Albright-Knox Art Gallery, Buffalo; the Philadelphia Museum of Art; the National Gallery of Australia, Canberra; the Tel Aviv Museum of Art; the Saint Louis Art Museum, Missouri; and the Albertina, Vienna.
 The Metropolitan Museum of Art in New York owns 20 of the artist's rare watercolors.
 Notable private collectors include Eli Broad and Andrew J. Hall.